 You must have a proper child safety seat installed in your car when you leave the hospital.
-We encourage you to schedule a time with Redwood County Public Health to check your car seat installation before you prepare to bring your new baby home.
+We encourage you to schedule a time with Redwood County Public Health or Lower Sioux Police Department to check your car seat installation before you prepare to bring your new baby home.

 During Your Labor and Delivery

 Follow your physician’s instructions when your labor begins.
-When you arrive at the Birthing Center, a member of our experienced staff will welcome you.
+When you arrive at the hospital, a member of our experienced staff will welcome you.
 A courtesy call telling us that you are on your way is appreciated.